mknichel/javascript-errors/README.md

   at http://mknichel.github.io/javascript-errors/throw-error-basic.html:12:3
 ```

 If these scripts actually come from a script that was inlined for optimization reasons, then the URL, line, and column numbers will be wrong.
-To work around this problem, Chrome and Firefox support the `//# sourceURL=` annotation.
+To work around this problem, Chrome and Firefox support the `//# sourceURL=` annotation (Safari and IE do not).
 The URL specified in this annotation will be used as the URL for all stack traces, and the line and column number will be computed relative to the start of the `<script>` tag instead of the HTML document.
 For the same error as above, using the sourceURL annotation with a value of "inline.js" will produce a stack trace that looks like:

 ```
   at throwError (http://mknichel.github.io/javascript-errors/inline.js:8:9)